ettalily/pocket-crew/README.md

 ```

 ## Notes
 - The raylib project can be found [here](https://github.com/raysan5/raylib).
-I am not involved at all with this project.
+I am not involved with this project.